dazayzeh/core-python/README.md

 Training for python core skills

-This repo to help onboard you with paython core and basic concepts.
+This repo helps onboarding you with python's core and basic concepts.